This article originally appeared on VICE UK.

 Smoking is such an integral part of the prison experience.
-A school friend told me that he had paved his pleura with tar simply to pass time while waiting for the bus.
-Well, inmates do the same on a grand scale – sitting there twiddling their thumbs rolling up "burn" for years, waiting for the prison gates to clank open.
+A school friend told me that he had coated his lungs with tar simply to pass time while waiting for the bus.
+Well, inmates do the same on a grand scale—sitting there twiddling their thumbs rolling up "burn" for years, waiting for the prison gates to clank open.

 In terms of the prison economy, the imminent smoking ban is going to be about as tumultuous as a Grexit.
 Top shotters will be rushing to rid their shoebox stash and everyone will be clammering for the new Drachma: cans of tuna.

 It's interesting that smoking hasn't yet been banned behind bars.
-In a cold, legal fashion it aptly illustrates the situational overlap that prison is – a workplace for the prison officers but also a home to the 80,000+ demi-citizens imprisoned.
+In a cold, legal fashion it aptly illustrates the situational overlap that prison is—a workplace for the prison officers but also a home to the 80,000-plus demi-citizens imprisoned.

-But now a single case about passive smoke inhalation brought by convicted paedophile and rapist Paul Black has set the ciggy sundown in motion.
-The Royal Court of Appeals has told the government that the stubbing hour is nigh.
+But now a single case brought by convicted pedophile and rapist Paul Black has set the ciggy sundown in motion.
+Paul Black having brought a successful case about passive smoke inhalation, the Royal Court of Appeals has told the government that the stubbing hour is nigh.

-The prison population hates paedophiles almost as much as they love cigarettes – I imagine there's a reward of a whole tonne of Golden Virginia for the first lag to give him throw a kettle of boiling water mixed with sugar in his face – a face-melting treatment that gets reserved for people the inmates regard as pariahs.
+The prisoner population hates pedophiles almost as much as they love cigarettes—I imagine there's a reward of a whole ton of Golden Virginia for the first lag to give him throw a kettle of boiling water mixed with sugar in his face—a face-melting treatment that gets reserved for people the inmate population regards as pariahs.

 Imagine you have the worst people in society (and a whole lot more who are perfectly OK and just shouldn't be in prison) as a captive audience.
 Now which of the following would you do?:

-A) Stuff them with education, help them sort out their behavioural issues, and get the junkies clean.
+A) Stuff them with education, help them sort out their behavioral issues, and get the junkies clean.

 B) Cut the education departments, lock them up 23 hours a day with a television and very little contact with their families, and have a system that's so awash with drugs that even clean people come out with a heroin habit.

 We've currently got the latter and it's a disaster.
 The government needs to give people who go to prison an MOT and encouraging quitting smoking is definitely a part of this.
-Much like with bad behaviour bad behaviour, heroin addiction and lack of education, prisoners need a benevolent hand to get back on their good foot and prepare for reentry to the straight and narrow.
+Like bad behavior, heroin addiction, and lack of education, prisoners need a benevolent hand to get back on their good foot and prepare for reentry to the straight and narrow.

 The combo of patches, pills and hypnotism all sounds a bit Stonehenge, but it's soft withdrawal that prisoners need or it's all going to go up in flames.